sbrin/bitbusy/README.md

    - Monitor serial output for connection status

 3. **Web Interface Not Loading**:
-   - Ensure filesystem was uploaded: `pio run -e seeed_xiao_esp32c3 --target uploadfs`
+   - Ensure filesystem was uploaded: `pio run <Your target board> --target uploadfs`
    - Check if device is connected to WiFi
    - Try accessing via IP address instead of hostname